pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-4.md

 Under the reign of  Philip the Long the Jews were expelled from France, being accused of having poisoned the springs with their lepers.
 So absurd an accusation should make us doubt of all those that are founded on public hatred.

-I have not here asserted that heresy oug ht not to be punished; I said only that we ought to be extremely circumspec t in punishing it.
+I have not here asserted that heresy oug ht not to be punished; I said only that we ought to be extremely circumspect in punishing it.